-We have space for fourteen sailors, aged 12-18 years.
-For a monthly fee of $250, they'll train in a Club 420 or RS Feva dinghy for three evenings per week, which includes coaching and practical experience in conjunction with our Wednesday night club racing.
+For sailors aged 13-17 years.
+For a monthly fee of $250, they'll train in a Laser, Club 420, or RS Feva dinghy for three evenings per week, which includes coaching and practical experience in conjunction with our Wednesday night club racing.
 This is a sport in which boys and girls can be equally competitive.

-The program will run from February to November, with training taking place on all Monday, Wednesday, and Friday evenings.
-Information and any changes or updates made to the schedule will be shared with race team sailors and parents via TeamSnap.
+The program runs year-round (even through the winter), with training taking place on all Monday, Wednesday, and Friday evenings from March-November, and on one weeknight and one weekend day from December-February.
+Information and any changes or updates made to the schedule will be shared with race team sailors and parents via TeamSnap or email.

 Costs for regattas are not included in the price of the

 regular program and will be the responsibility of regatta

 participants.
 Parents will be expected to assist with

 In addition to regattas, sailors will also be able to participate in training camps with other teams from the Lower Mainland.
 Dates and locations for these camps will be communicated once they have been finalized.